DonnieData/Credit_Risk_Analysis/README.md

 Balanced Accuracy Score: 0.925427358175101 <br>
 high risk performance:
 - precision is low (0.09)
-- recall is greate (0.92)
+- recall is great (0.92)

 low risk performance:
 - precision is perfect (1.00)
 - recall is great (0.94)

 ## Summary
 The F1 score can be characterized as a single summary statistic of precision and sensitivity(recall).
-Given this, the F1 score is a great measurment to gauge model performance.
-Based on F1 scores the best forming model is the Eas Ensemble Classifier with a average F1 score of 0.97.
-While the worst perfomring is Cluster Centroid with a average F1 score of 0.59.
+Given this, the F1 score is a great measurement to gauge model performance.
+Based on F1 scores the best forming model is the Easy Ensemble Classifier with an average F1 score of 0.97.
+While the worst performing is Cluster Centroid with an average F1 score of 0.59.

+Based on performance the Easy Ensemble Classifier model is greatly recommended for assessing credit risk.